 UNIVERSITY COLLEGE CORK

-KARL KITCHING (Principal Investigator) is currently Director of Equality, Diversity and Inclusion in University College Cork, and a Senior Lecturer in the School of Education.
+KARL KITCHING (Principal Investigator) is Reader in Education Policy in University of Birmingham, and formerly Director of Equality, Diversity and Inclusion and Senior Lecturer in Education at University College Cork.
 Karl is a former primary school teacher and much of his teaching and research work has focused on critically engaging forms of discrimination in schools/through the school curriculum.

 GYUNGHEE PARK (Project Officer) is a PhD candidate in the Dept. of Geography.
 Her current study focuses on memory, postcolonial and feminist theory, and anticolonial history.
 For the last 10 years, Gyunghee has taken up a variety of casually-contracted course co-ordination, teaching and supervision roles in the fields of Journalism & Media, Philosophy, Women’s Studies, and Sociology in multiple institutions across Cork.
 She has also worked as a notetaker for students with disabilities, and prior to the DISCs project, Gyunghee was Project Officer on a study of dementia and loneliness in the School of Nursing & Midwifery.